In a conversation with two egg donation experts

 In Spain, we realized almost three decades ago that the usefulness of this technique needed to be regulated.

 Here, egg donation became a reality with the law on Assisted Reproduction Techniques from 1988.
 The law was reformed in 2003 and 2006 to further accommodate scientific advances, including appropriate instruments to legally protect human embryos.
 Egg donation is not considered an experimental technique any more.
 Instead, we view egg donation as a proven technique to relieve infertility and especially helpful in women in advanced reproductive age.

-4. We would like to keep trying to get pregnant naturally (or with IVF) for another half a year because we want to have a child that is genetically ours.
+Me: A question I often get from couples goes like this, we would like to keep trying to conceive for another half a year or so to give one last chance to have a child that is genetically ours.
 However, if this should not work, how can we contact you?
 Is there a waiting list at your clinic?

-5. Should I bring my own donor or will you find one for me?
-How is matching performed and what kind of medical examinations and tests do you perform with your donors?
+Me: Can women bring their own donor or do you find one for them?
+How is matching between donors and recipients performed and what kind of medical examinations and tests do you perform with your donors?

 To perform the best possible matching, the biological team does its best to ensure maximum phenotype and immunological similarity between the donor and the recipient.
 They take into account different phenotypic characteristics (hair color, eye color, features, skin color, height, and weight), blood type, and Rh factor.

 Donors must be between 18 and 35 years of age and must be in good physical and mental condition.